Can You File a Claim Against a Bar if They Overserve You and You Get Hurt in New York City?

 Call Our New York City Alcohol Accident Lawyers

 If you were injured in an accident after being served too much alcohol, you might have a valid claim against the vendor that overserved you.
-Our New York City alcohol accident attorneys can help you get compensation for your injuries.
+Our Brentwood, NY personal injury lawyers can help you get compensation for your injuries.
 Call The Carrion Law Firm at (718) 841-0083 for a free legal consultation.